-lessons learnt from governance weaknesses both internal and external There is an appraisal system in place for officers, part of which is to consider training and development needs.
-The Development Officer and Training and Development Centre organise and deliver a wide range of professional and personal development courses including management development.
-There is also regular 1-2-1 supervision for staff by their line managers.
-Members of staff in specialist roles such as finance and human resources maintain their Continuous Professional Development as required by their own professional body A debrief process exists for operational incidents and exercises.
+There is an appraisal system in place for officers, part of which is to consider training and development needs.
+The Development Officer and Training and Development Centre organise and deliver a wide range of professional and personal development lessons learnt from governance weaknesses both internal and courses including management development. external There is also regular 1-2-1 supervision for staff by their line managers.
+Members of staff in specialist roles such as finance and human resources maintain their Continuous Professional Development as required by their own professional body.
+A debrief process exists for operational incidents and exercises.
 SIRO breaches log and shared experience at SGG Officers use Internal Audit in a constructive manner to invite scrutiny in any areas of concern as well as maintaining regular audit of key areas such as finance and payroll.
-5.2.5 Ensuring that there are structures in place to encourage public participation This process starts with the IRMP and continues into the transparency associated with the governance model but the Authority has many ways of encouraging and promoting public participation, both in the community and as part of the democratic process.
-5.2.6 Taking steps to consider the leadership's own effectiveness and ensuring leaders The Authority and each Committee has a work plan for the year, with an end of year report brought to show activity against that work plan. are open to constructive feedback from peer review and inspections External Audit's annual Value for Money conclusion considers and gives an assessment on economy, efficiency and effectiveness.
-Staff engagement survey provides feedback from those employed with the Service Following the new national Fire Service inspection regime the Local Government Association (LGA) will looking at gaps and themes where they may be able to support Services'.
-As well as looking to learn from the outcomes of its own individual inspection, the Service will also look to participate in any national initiatives.
+5.2.5 Ensuring that there are structures in place to encourage public participation This process starts with the CRMP and continues into the transparency associated with the governance model, but the Authority has many ways of encouraging and promoting public participation, both in the community and as part of the democratic process.
+5.2.6 Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to The Authority and each Committee has a work plan for the year, with an end of year report brought to show activity against that work plan. constructive feedback from peer review and inspections External Audit's annual Value for Money conclusion considers and gives an assessment on economy, efficiency, and effectiveness.
+Staff engagement survey provides feedback from those employed with the Service Findings from the Grenfell Tower enquiry are co-ordinated through the NFCC which has resulted in the establishment of an internal steering group to implement recommendations.
+5.2.7 Holding staff to account through regular performance reviews which take account of training or development needs All staff are offered an annual appraisal provides a one to one opportunity for managers and staff to contribute to the production of mutually agreed personal development plans.

-5.2.7 Holding staff to account through regular performance reviews which take account The CFO has an annual appraisal with the Chair and Vice Chair of the Authority. of training or development needs For all other staff an annual appraisal provides a one to one opportunity for managers and staff to contribute to the production of mutually agreed personal development plans.
-5.2.8 Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and Occupational Health (OH) services are available to all Authority employees including the services of a nurse, suitably qualified OH physician and counsellors. mental wellbeing Staff conditioned to the Grey Book also have an annual fitness assessment and a general medical every three years.
+5.2.8 Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing Occupational Health (OH) services are available to all Authority employees including the services of a nurse, suitably qualified OH physician and counsellors.

+Staff conditioned to the Grey Book also have an annual fitness assessment and a general medical every three years.

 The People Strategy 2016-2020 introduced a new requirement for the Service to develop and implement a Health and Well-being action plan.
+The Service continues to introduce new initiatives to support staff phycological and physical health.

-The Service has signed up to the MIND Blue light pledge and action plan.
+The Service has signed up to the MIND Blue light pledge, the Mental Health at Work Commitment and action plan.

 There is also a module available on Learning Environment On-line (LEO) for all staff to access, entitled Leading and Managing Change and Transition.